Sønderskov: Juel and Due

 Thomas Juel's nephew Manderup Due inherited Sønderskov from his uncle in 1648.
 He was also a fiefholder in Thy.
 His holdings were later passed down to his son Jørgen Skeel Due.
 He spent considerably more time on the Sønderskov estate than his father had done.
 In the 1690s, he purchased Føvling Church.

 After Jørgen Skeel Due's death, the estate was taken over by his son, Jens Christoffer Due, who was heavily in debt.
-In 1720, he had to mortage the estate to Hans Bachmann.
+In 1720, he had to mortgage the estate to Hans Bachmann.

 Bachmann and Claudius

 The ownership of Sønderskov was eventually transferred to Bachmann.
-He was only survived by his wife Christina Margrethe Bachmann (née Claussen) with one year.
-On her death in 1746 Sønderskov passed to their, Christine Margrethe Bachmann, who three years later brought it into marriage to Samuel Nicolaus Claudius.
+He was only survived by his wife Christina Margrethe Bachmann (née Claussen) by one year.
+On her death in 1746 Sønderskov passed to their daughter, Christine Margrethe Bachmann, who three years later brought it into marriage to Samuel Nicolaus Claudius.
 He served as county manager of Løgumkloster.
-In 1753, he installed a new pulpit and alterpiece in Gøvling Church.
+In 1753, he installed a new pulpit and altarpiece in Gøvling Church.

 Claudius wanted to improve the management of the estate but ended up losing a legal dispute with copyholders.

 Changing owners, 17691818

 In 1769, Claudius sold Sønderskov to Jens Fr.
 Wodschou.
 The next owner was Frederik Christian Otto Wedel Jarlsberg.
 His other holdings included Basnæs on Zealand and Glorup on Funen.
 He died at Sønderskov in 1779.
-The estate changed hands many times over the next decades while Many of the copyholds were converted into freeholds and some of the land that belonged to the manor was sold off in lots.
+The estate changed hands many times over the next decades while many of the copyholds were converted into freeholds and some of the land that belonged to the manor was sold off in lots.

 Momsen family

 In 1818, Sønderskov was acquired by Peder Momsen.
-The estate was suvsequently owned by members of the Momsen family for more than one hundred years.
+The estate was subsequently owned by members of the Momsen family for over one hundred years.